Gutian rule in Mesopotamia: Gutian ruler inscriptions

+colophon read "inscribed tablet: 3 statues of Erridu-pizir".

 In later literature

 Great Revolt against Naram-Sin

 This source lives on the borderline between history and literary composition.
 Some elements of it are from Old Babylonian copies of Naram-Sin royal inscriptions.
 That core was transformed into a wide variety of literary efforts with names like "Naram-Sin and the Enemy Hordes".
 A relevant one is "Gula-AN and the Seventeen Kings against Naram-Sin".
 The narrative is that Gutian king Gula-AN, leading 17 other kings, attacks Akkad and is defeated, captured, and then paroled by Naram-Sin, only to attack again resulting in a huge battle the results of which are unknown.